The blueprint Financial Accounting contains a general ledger.

-The implementation of the tool as a general ledger must be consistent with the use of an additional third party general ledger.
-Usually the drilldown and analysing functionality of the solution exceeeds by far the capabilities of third party ledgers.
+The implementation of the tool as a general ledger must be consistent with the use of an additional third-party general ledger.
+Usually the drilldown and analysing functionality of the solution exceeds by far the capabilities of third-party ledgers.
 Therefore it might be reasonable to use the solution as a general ledger while keeping an existing external general ledger in place for specific requirements such as legal reporting (that is not saying that the solution is not capable to also deal with this requirement, but maybe to keep existing tools in place for several reasons at a certain point of time).

 General ledger account balances are based on debit/credit entries.